-The ingredients for the three different Yoko Whitening Cream formulations are listed above, and users can choose which one suits their skin whitening needs the most.
+The ingredients for the three different Yoko Whitening Cream formulations are listed below, and users can choose which one suits their skin whitening needs the most.
 Although a clear explanation of how each formulation works together is not readily available, there is some information known about specific ingredients.
-Kojic Acid is a known natural skin whitener.
-Mineral oil is an useful emollient.
-Vitamin E and Beeswax have moisturizing and antioxidant properties that yield softer skin that’s protected from further damage.

 - Product does not contain Hydroquinone.

 - Some third party retailers say product can be used as a foundation.

 - Lightens all sorts of hyper pigmentation marks but may cause rash or itchy skin.

 Disadvantages Of Yoko Whitening Cream

 - Product does not have an official product website.

 - Clinical evidence that proves product’s effectiveness is not readily available.

 - Older versions of the product used to contain mercury, a potentially hazardous material.

 - Apply a small amount of Yoko Whitening Cream on the skin twice a day.